engraya/presenta-ai/README.md

 Special thanks to:
 - OpenAI for the AI content generation.
 - python-pptx for PowerPoint automation.
-- The React & FastAPI communities for their amazing tools!
+- The React, Nextjs, Typescript, TailwindCSS & FastAPI communities for their amazing tools!

 ## <a name="usage">🌐 Deployment</a>
 You can deploy Presenta-AI on platforms like Vercel, Render, AWS Lambda, Firebase Functions, or Heroku.

-Vercel Deployment
-- Push the project to a GitHub repository.
-- Connect your GitHub repo to Vercel.
-- Set up the environment variables in Vercel's dashboard for production.
-- Deploy the app to Vercel.
-- Vercel will automatically build and deploy the app whenever changes are pushed to your main branch.

 ## <a name="usage">📬 Contact</a>